Marc Mero: Intercontinental Champion (1996–1997)

 On the September 6 episode of Raw, Mero participated in a tournament for the Intercontinental Championship, which was vacated by Ahmed Johnson due to injury.
 Mero defeated Stone Cold Steve Austin, Owen Hart and Faarooq to win the title on September 23 episode of Raw.
 Mero successfully defended the title against Goldust, with the assistance of Mr. Perfect at In Your House 10.
 He dropped the title to rival Hunter Hearst Helmsley, the following night on Raw after Perfect goaded Mero into defending the title against Helmsley and hit him with a steel chair.
 Mero led a team of Jake Roberts, The Stalker and newcomer Rocky Maivia against Helmsley, Crush, Goldust and Jerry Lawler in a four-on-four elimination tag team match at Survivor Series.
 Mero was eliminated by Crush but his team won the match.
 Mero faced Helmsley for the Intercontinental Championship at In Your House 12, where Mero won by count-out.

 Mero participated in the 1997 Royal Rumble match as the #16 entrant.
 He was eliminated by the eventual winner Stone Cold Steve Austin.
 On the February 3 episode of Raw, Mero received his last opportunity for the Intercontinental Championship against Hunter Hearst Helmsley, where he failed to win the title.
-Later that month, he tore his anterior cruciate ligament, and spent six months rehabilitating.
+Later that month, he tore his anterior cruciate ligament, and spent seven months rehabilitating.